vitling/Particles/README.md

 ### macOS

-I have now finally joined the Apple Developer Program, so I am pleased to be able to offer installers for Mac.
+I have now finally joined the Apple Developer Program, so I am pleased to be able to soon offer installers for Mac.

 However, the Apple Developer Program still costs money, even for an open source developer.
 I suggest you write to Apple and lawmakers in your jurisdiction and complain about their anti-competitive practices.